Long-Term Cloth-Changing Person Re-identification

 (3) "query".
 There are 493 images with 75 identities.
 We randomly select one query image for each camera and each outfit.

 (4) "info".
-There are 4 TXT files depicting the details of identity split in the train and test folder, which can be used for different experiment settings (e.g., training with cloth-changing images only).
+There are 4 TXT files depicting the details of the identity split in the train and test folder, which can be used for different experiment settings (e.g., training with cloth-changing images only).

 Naming Rule: